Tag: school

 What’s Next?

 Now Bruce Humphries had the Free State’s biggest fish in his sights: Grey College Bloemfontein.
-No, they didn’t really think they’d want to play us, thank you; and anyway they were off on a tour to Natal that week, thank you.
+No, they didn’t really think they’d want to play us, thank you; they don’t usually play dorpies; and anyway they were off on a tour to Natal that week, thank you.
 ‘Well’, said Bruce ‘You can’t get back from Natal without passing through Harrismith, and you wouldn’t really sneak past us with your tails between your legs, would you?’

 So the game was on!
 That day the pawiljoen at the park was packed with our enthusiastic supporters and cars ringed the field.
 Our followers’ numbers had grown as the season progressed and excitement at our unbeaten tag increased.
 No Grey College team had ever played in this little outpost of the British Empire (yes, we were that, once!) before.

-Another tough game ensued, but a try just left of the posts by the tallest blonde in our team was the difference: We beat them 8-3, all the other points being scored by our points machine and tactical general De Wet!
+Another tough game ensued, but a try just left of the posts by the tallest blonde in our team was the difference: We beat them 8-3 or 8-5, all our other points being scored by our points machine and tactical general De Wet!
 Die Dapper Generaal De Wet!

 What a year!